-The College intends to be in compliance with the Customer Service Standard, as required under the Accessibility for Ontarians with Disabilities Act (the "AODA") which came into force on January 1, 2012.
+The College is in compliance with the Customer Service Standard, as required under the Accessibility for Ontarians with Disabilities Act (the "AODA") which came into force on January 1, 2012.

 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.